-Blueberry provides real-time feedback based on the amount of oxygenation change in brain tissue think of it like a low power portable sensor.
-This enables you gain deeper insight into how your mind activates during the day.
-With this heads up information you can understand when you are dragging, rushing or in flow.
+Blueberry uses brain sensing to understand your internal state and a camera to understand your environment.
+Together, these enable you to gain deeper insight into how, why, and when your mind activates during the day.
+With head up information, you can understand when you are dragging, rushing or in flow.

 Blueberry uses functional near infrared spectroscopy (fNIRS) to measure oxygenation of blood in the brain.
 Our algorithms process brain and image data to extract information about users’ mental states, including energy, stress, mental load, and more.

 - For an overview of the history of fNIRS, see a brief history on fNIRS brain sensing.

 - fNIRS was invented in 1977, but wasn’t applied in a research setting until early 90's.

 - An overview of fNIRS related brain sensing, how it works, and applied machine learning techniques on the data.

 - How fNIRS can be used to measure mental workload; meaning how much effort the mind is undergoing during a specific task.